sunday, mid june

 with your snaggle-toothed smirk, mustached/

-broom in hands / pure lank, elegance
+broom in your beautiful hands / pure lank, elegance

 had i snapped a photo of you on them stairs